upupming/esbuild-react-less/README.md

 # esbuild-react-less

 A super simple and fast template using esbuild to build a single page React app with support for Less.
+Thanks to esbuild, it takes only ~100ms to build the project.

 ## Motivation